 Let’s all come to terms with the fact that while you’re on the mountain you’re going to get sweaty and you’re going to smell.
 Mount Kilimanjaro is not a fashion show and no one cares what you’re wearing or what you look like because everyone else is working their ass off, just like you are to reach the summit.

 With that said, you don’t need to bring as many clothes as you think you do.
 2 moisture wicking tops will be enough to get you through the trek.
 Check out this North Face top.

 2 medium weight tops

 For your medium weight shirts a merino wool top should be perfect.
-Wool is water and odor resistant to an extent.
-And for this your tent mate will thank you.
+Wool is water and odor resistant to an extent, and for this your tent mate will thank you.
+Additionally, merino wool is better for the environment than a synthetic shirt as it won’t add micro-plastics to the water as it breaks down over time.

 I use to not be a vest person.
 I thought they were silly and didn’t see the need for them.
 Then I was given a vest and completely fell in love.
 I used to bring a small down jacket and now I can cut down my pack’s weight by bringing a vest instead.
 Not only do they take up less space, they give your core the warmth it needs, but allows underarms to breath.
 I’m over the moon about my Columbia insulated Vest.

 Outer layer down jacket

 A down jacket will keep you toasty warm as you gain altitude.
 You‘ll need it for summit night when the temperatures really drop and at night when it cools off at lower altitudes.
 The Autumn Park Down Hooded Jacket is 650-fill recycled down and a DWR coating to repel light snow and rain.
 The hood is great for high winds and can be tucked away if you don’t need it.